Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 graves, but it is hard to tell amongst the tall grass and wind.
 After more

-wandering and climbing we returned to the car and drove further up the
+wandering and climbing we returned to the

 road to the old path down to the Dunquin Pier.
 Only part of the route